cbanicki/StormTracking/StormTracking.md

 that pose the greatest risk to life and property.

 ## Results:
 It turns out that the greatest threat to human life from weather-related events is by far Tornadoes.
 Overall, the top 5 storm events are the same for both crop-damage and human risk, with the exception of hail (stronger for crop damage).
 As would be expected, higher populated areas incur more casualties from weather events, and more rural/farm areas incur greater damage to crops.
-Perhaps suprizingly, Tonrnadoes, high-winds, and flooding appear to be much more dangerous than heat-related health issues and lightning.
+Perhaps suprizingly, Tornadoes, high-winds, and flooding appear to be much more dangerous than heat-related health issues and lightning.

 --